jean-acsas/dataanalytics-utls/README.md

-## Useful scripts and practices for data analytics
+## Some helpful commands as well as previous scripts I used for data analytics (see attachments)

 ### SPSS